dancho998/ESP32_audio_whisper/README.md

 ## 📌 Notes

 - The ESP32 firmware uses I2S in ADC mode and streams audio in chunks of 8192 bytes.
-- The Python server auto-generates output filenames and handles timeout if data stream stops.
+- The Python server auto-generates output filenames and handles data if data stream stops.
 - Output files include:
   - `.wav` – raw audio
   - `.txt` – transcript